Would you say your current self service support is a source of customer satisfaction?

 3. Increased sales.

 How can a better customer experience lead to higher sales?
-It’s not just about keeping the customer.
-Many self-service technologies actually upsell in very personalized ways.
-This creates additional revenue with every interaction and improves the end-to-end customer journey
+It’s not just about customer retention.
+Many self service technologies actually upsell in very personalized ways.
+This creates additional revenue with every interaction and improves the end-to-end customer journey.

 You might think, a customer solving a problem isn’t in a state of mind to buy additional products or services.
 But this is exactly what’s possible when self service is handled appropriately.
 Often, a customer searching on a brand’s website finds that it can easily be solved with a new-to-them product.